material-components/material-components-web/packages/mdc-layout-grid/README.md

 ## The layout grid

-A grid consists of a group of cells, which get positioned in sequence according to a predefined number of columns.
+A grid is a container that consists of a group of cells.
+Grid can define its own max-width or designate its columns to be a certain width.
+Cells get positioned in sequence according to a predefined number of columns.
-Cells specify how many columns to span (the default being 4), and get placed side by side while there is room.
-When there isn't enough room for a cell, it gets moved to the beginning of the next row, and placement continues as usual.

 The grid has 12 columns in desktop mode (>= 840px), 8 columns in tablet mode (>= 480px), and 4 columns in phone mode
 (< 480px).
-Column widths are variable; margins and gutters are fixed, with columns taking up the remainder of the space.
+Cells specify how many columns to span (the default is 4).
+Cells are placed side by side until there is no more room, then the next cell is placed at the beginning of the next row.

  Margins (the space between the edge of the grid and the edge of the first cell) and gutters (the space between edges of adjacent cells) can be customized on different devices respectively based on design needs.
+The columns are evenly distributed within the container width, minus the width of all margins and gutters.
 Layout grids set default margins and gutters to 24px on desktop, 16px on tablet and phone, according to the Material Design spec.

 The grid and cells are not styled in any way, serving only for alignment and positioning of elements.